Pennsylvania Department of Health

 Findings include:

-During an interview on 3/5/25, at 8:50 a.m. the Nursing Home Administrator confirmed that the facility failed to provide a minimum of 3.20 PPD hours of direct care on the above dates as required.
+During an interview on 5/20/25, at 8:50 a.m. the Nursing Home Administrator confirmed that the facility failed to provide a minimum of 3.20 PPD hours of direct care on the above date as required.

-The facility will continue to maintain the required ratios and implement a contingency plan if needed by calling in off duty staff, calling sister facilities or utilizing agency as needed to ensure sufficient nursing staff meets PA Regulation.
+2. NHA/designee to educate staffing coordinator on 3.20 PPD requirements and implement a contingency plan if needed by calling in off duty staff as needed to ensure sufficient nursing staff.

 Back to County Map